SpectraSynthesizer/spectra-cli/README.md

 ## Usage
 In order to use the Spectra command line tool:

-1. Build the jar, or use spectra-cli.jar in the lib folder
+1. Build the jar as a runnable jar file
 2. Run the jar from a folder containing cudd.dll (Windows), or libcudd.so (Linux).
 On Linux you may need to update `LD_LIBRARY_PATH` with the following command:
 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/libcudd.so